Tadeusz Vetulani: Biography

 From 1938, Vetulani was co-editor of the German journal "Zeitschrift für Züchtungsbiologie."
 In 1939 he represented Poland in Zürich in an international conference on breeding.

 During World War II, the horses introduced by Vetulani to Białowieża were removed by German brothers Heinz Heck and Lutz Heck and brought to Munich and Berlin to be used as breeding stock for their own attempt to recreate the tarpan, which would ultimately produce a horse breed known as Heck horses.
 Vetulani viewed this as a "baffling campaign of destruction", and the removal of the animals ultimately ended his breeding program.

-During World War II Vetulani lived in Kraków, working as a clerk in the Polish Red Cross from 1940–1943.
+During World War II Vetulani lived in Kraków, working as a clerk in the Polish Red Cross from 1940 to 1943.
 He was a spokesperson for the organization against the occupation authorities.
 He also aided in the care of Polish prisoners of war.
 Vetulani rejected all proposals for collaboration with the Nazis and also refused to join the committee appointed to audit the Katyn graves, not wanting to serve the German propaganda.

-Between 1945–1952 worked in restoration and increasing the breeding of the Polish konik.
+Between 1945 and 1952 worked in restoration and increasing the breeding of the Polish konik.
 In 1949 he received the full title of Professor of Animal Husbandry.

 On 5 June 1949 he married Marie Godlewska.
 Their son Zygmunt was born in 1950.

 Tadeusz Vetulani died of a heart attack on 24 February 1952.
 He had fainted while working in a laboratory in Krakow during a scientific trip, and died the same day.
 He was buried at the Rakowicki Cemetery.